 - Then, align your L&D program with your organization’s overall goals and KPIs.

 - And finally, make data-driven decisions when it comes to learning and training efforts needed to make positive impacts.

 Why focus on these areas?

 1. You can’t impact what you can’t define.

 You can’t analyze the impact of learning or training if the desired impact isn’t defined.
 And the ultimate impact is always related to productivity or profitability.
 Thus, find out what needs to be addressed in the other disciplines of the business before developing or changing your L&D approach.

 2. You can’t make the right decisions without all the facts.

 Your organization may need to improve revenue performance one year, and then focus on improving product quality the following year.
-And because your organization will most likely require continual improvement across multiple facets, it’s your job to ensure you’re on top of the organization’s current needs and apply the appropriate remedy.
+And because your organization will most likely require continual improvement across multiple facets, it’s your job to ensure you’re on top of the organization’s current needs and stakeholder goals so you can apply the appropriate remedy.

 In other words, L&D’s purpose isn’t just about designing enjoyable learning experiences.
 It’s also about creating learning programs that counter or even prevent an organization’s challenges while enhancing productivity and profitability.